Ottis Toole: Other confessions

 Hollywood, Florida Police Chief Chadwick Wagner said that Toole had been the prime suspect all along, but he went on to admit that although Toole's case was weak, he could have been charged during the original investigation of it.
 Wagner acknowledged the fact that many mistakes were made by the department and apologized to the Walsh family on its behalf.
 Wagner also acknowledged the fact that the lack of new evidence and the inability of Toole to defend himself could provide room for skeptics to doubt Toole's guilt, saying, "If you're looking for that magic wand, that one piece of evidence, it's not there."
 However, after the police reexamined previously uncorrelated evidence, they and the Walsh family were both satisfied with the new report and the existing evidence which only points to Ottis Toole.

-In response to the naming of his son's alleged murderer, John Walsh stated: "We can now move forward knowing positively who killed our beautiful little boy."

-The decision was finally reached when Toole's niece told John Walsh that her uncle confessed that he had murdered and decapitated Adam on his deathbed in prison.

-The book Frustrated Witness, written by former Miami Herald writer Willis Morgan, examines the Walsh case and cites circumstantial evidence which suggests that another serial killer, Jeffrey Dahmer, may have killed Walsh.
-At the time of Walsh's murder, Dahmer was living a short drive away in Miami Beach and working at a sub shop where he had access to a blue van which was similar to the one which was seen leaving the mall after Walsh's disappearance.
-A number of witnesses reported seeing a man who looked like Dahmer talking to young boys at the mall.
-When he was interviewed about Adam in the early 1990s, Dahmer repeatedly denied his involvement in the crime, even stating; "I've told you everything—how I killed them, how I cooked them, who I ate.
-Why wouldn't I tell you if I did it to someone else?"
-After this rumor surfaced, John Walsh stated that he had "seen no evidence" linking his son's kidnapping and murder to Dahmer.

 Death

 Toole died of cirrhosis at the Florida State Prison on September 15, 1996, at the age of 49.
-His body went unclaimed and he was buried in the Florida State Prison cemetery.
+His body went unclaimed, and he was buried in the Florida State Prison cemetery.